• Skip to primary navigation

 This tasty recipe is the perfect thing to make for an easy weeknight dinner, or for a special occasion like a backyard barbecue or family gathering.
 You can meal prep the night before and be ready to grill the next day.

-This was inspired by our grilled chicken marinade recipe, and pairs well with these crispy oven roasted potatoes.
+This was inspired by our grilled chicken marinade recipe, and pairs well with these crispy oven roasted potatoes and this cowboy butter sauce.
 Don't forget to top off your meal with one of our irresistible dessert recipes like our super easy 3 ingredient peach dump cake!

 Jump to: